Carpal Tunnel Syndrome

 6. Obesity

-• Excess weight can contribute to increased pressure on the wrist and the development of Carpal Tunnel Syndrome.
+• Excess weight can contribute to increased pressure on the wrist and the development of carpal tunnel syndrome.

 Diagnosis of Carpal Tunnel Syndrome